Ay-aron24/Career-Track-Analysis/README.md

 # Insights Deep Dive
 ### Total Number of Enrollments, Percentage of Completion for all 3 Tracks:

-* **General range of number of enrollments and month that saw the highest enrollments.** The monthly enrollment for all 3 career tracks ranges from 800 to 1,200 students with August seeing the most enrollments with 1,653 students and October seeing the least enrollments with 426 students.
+* **General range of number of enrollments and month that saw the highest enrollments.** The monthly enrollment for all 3 career tracks ranges from 800 to 1,200 students with August seeing the most enrollments with 1,653 students and October seeing the least with 426 students.

 * **Percentage of completion fluctuated for all 3 tracks.** The percentage of completion ranges from 0.5% to 2%; however, since it fluctuates differently for all different tracks, we can't say conclusively if we expect the completion rate to increase, decrease, or stay constant for all career tracks combined.